 This wager could not be any more cut and dry and can end after a single pitch or a 20-minute opening frame.
 For this wager, there is the flip side alternative, YRFI, which means – Yes Run First Inning.

-Now that you know this is available at many sportsbooks and is a unique bet that offers a quick result, how do you win at it by placing bets?
+Now that you know this is available at many of the top sportsbooks like Bet365 (check our Bet365 Review), for example, and is a unique bet that offers a quick result, how do you win at it by placing bets?